Start left and right at both ends of the array

 Binary search quickly narrows down the search space to locate a target value.
 With a sorted array, we set the left pointer at index 0 and the right pointer at index length - 1.
 For a range of numbers, we put the pointers at the lower and upper bounds (for instance, 1 and the maximum).
 The core of the algorithm is a while loop with the condition left <= right, which makes sure the final candidate is still checked even when both pointers meet.

 Each step starts by finding the middle position using division.
 We then check if the middle element is our target value.
 If it matches, we've found it.
 If the middle is too small, we move left to middle + 1 to search higher values.
 If it's too large, we move right to middle - 1 to search lower values.
-Every step eliminates half of the remaining search area, which is what makes the algorithm so efficient.
+Every step throws away half of the remaining search area.

 Binary search is one of the most useful patterns to have in your toolkit.
 Here are a few tips for implementing it well and dodging the most common bugs: